AdilShamim8/Kaggle_Competitions/Predicting Loan Payback/README.md

 ## Problem Description

 Given borrower demographics, loan characteristics, and financial indicators, predict `loan_paid_back` for each test row.
 Predictions must be probabilities between 0 and 1.
-Performance is measured by ROC-AUC, rewarding good ranking of positives vs negatives across the dataset.
+Performance is measured by ROC-AUC, rewarding a good ranking of positives vs negatives across the dataset.

 **Submission format**: